Harritone/roda-todo-api/README.md

 1. To migrate database in development environment use: `rake db:migrate`
 2. To migrate database in test environment use: `RACK_ENV=test rake db:migrate`
-3. To migrate database in production environment use: `RACK_ENV=production rake db:migrate`
+3. To migrate database in production environment use: `RACK_ENV=production rake db:migrate`.

 ### Running the app